alemiele/alemiele/README.md

 - 👀 I’m interested in all things product
 - 🌱 I’m currently learning front end development
 - 💞️ I’m looking to collaborate on building web applications
-- 📫 How to reach me alessandra@aglio.co.uk
+- 📫 How to reach me polla.kindle@gmail.com

 <!---
 alemiele/alemiele is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.